isc-projects/bind9/doc/arm/reference.rst

    associated with an optional port number and a TLS transport.
 A default port number and a TLS transport can be set for the entire list.

-   If a TLS configuration is specified, :iscman:`named` will use DNS-over-TLS (DoT) connections when connecting to the specified IP address(es), using the TLS configuration referenced by the :any:`tls` statement.
+   If a TLS configuration is specified, :iscman:`named` uses DNS-over-TLS (DoT) connections when connecting to the specified IP address(es), via the TLS configuration referenced by the :any:`tls` statement.

 Forwarding can also be configured on a per-domain basis, allowing for